Getting Here & Getting Around

 If you're heading to Savary Island, Cortes Island, Sarah Point (start of the Sunshine Coast Trail) or Desolation Sound you can catch a ride with operators such as Savary Island Ferry, Lund Water Taxi, and Terracentric Coastal Adventures.

 Ground transportation to and from all water taxi services is available via Coastal Rides on both the northern and southern sections of the Sunshine Coast.
-You can book your transfer to any of these operators from anywhere on the Sunshine Coast including: Sechelt Airport; Harbour Air & Sunshine Coast Air Terminal in Sechelt; Powell River Airport; any BC Ferries Terminal; or even your local accommodation.
+You can book your transfer to any of these operators from anywhere on the Sunshine Coast including: Sechelt Airport; Harbour Air and Sunshine Coast Air Terminal in Sechelt; Powell River Airport; any BC Ferries Terminal; or even your local accommodation.

 Transportation Listings